 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-Jack Henry & Associates Chair David Foss to Retire
+Jack Henry & Associates Board Chair David Foss Retires in 2026

-Jack Henry & Associates said Board Chair David Foss will retire effective July 15, 2026, ending a board role he has held since 2017 and a chairmanship that began in 2021.
+Jack Henry & Associates said Board Chair David Foss will retire effective July 15, 2026, ending a 27-year run with the company that began in 1999.

-Foss joined Jack Henry in 1999 and spent 27 years with the company.
-He served as president from 2014 to 2022 and chief executive officer from 2016 to 2024.
-The company said he helped shape its long-term strategy, expand its technology capabilities, and strengthen its position in banking and credit union software.
+Foss served as president from 2014 to 2022 and as chief executive from 2016 to 2024.
+He joined the board in 2017 and became chair in 2021.
+The company said his tenure included work on long-term strategy, technology expansion and the strengthening of its position in banking and credit union software.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.